When I first was invited to the Marche region, in Italy, to explore the urban art and flavors of the Ancona area, I was a little surprised.

 Then we headed to the Arcevia quarry, where nature and art perfectly blend together.
 DJ and I had quite some fun climbing on roofs, jumping, and taking about a trillion photos in front of the artwork by Moneyless and Zio Ziegler (from a previous edition of the Pop Up!
 Festival).
 Adulting, you say?
 Maybe another time!

 The cool part about the Pop Up!
 Festival is that it takes places that were forgotten, abandoned, or overlooked and transforms them into art pieces.
-An exemple is the minuscule station of Sierra San Quirico that was painted by artists Basik and 2501 a couple of years ago.
+An example is the minuscule station of Sierra San Quirico that was painted by artists Basik and 2501 a couple of years ago.

 2| HAVE A VERY GLAMOROUS PICNIC

-We were extremely lucky with the weather, so much that we all wanted to just relax and soak up the sun as much as we could.
+We were extremely lucky with the weather, so much so that we all wanted to just relax and soak up the sun as much as we could.
 And we got lucky, because the organizers had put in place a wonderful picnic at the Eremo dei Frati Bianchi (an old hermitage) in Cupramontana.

 But don’t imagine a picnic with simple sandwiches and some fruit.
-This was a royal buffet where we were presented with all the traditional Easter dishes: cheese bread, anchovies, salame, and three different kinds of wine.
+This was a royal buffet where we were presented with all the traditional Easter dishes: cheese bread, anchovies, salami, and three different kinds of wine.
 So delicious.

-We had our food and wine on some beautiful hand-made tableclothes that are part of the Pop Up Gluppa project, then I had a little photoshoot with the help of our photographer for the event.
+We had our food and wine on some beautiful hand-made tablecloths that are part of the Pop Up Gluppa project, then I had a little photoshoot with the help of our photographer for the event.
 A girl can have her fun, right?

 3| EXPLORE ANCONA ON A BIKE

-I won’t lie, Ancona is not the most interesting city in Italy, and honestly I think there are much better places to visit in the Marche region.
+I won’t lie, Ancona is not the most interesting city in Italy, and honestly, I think there are much better places to visit in the Marche region.
 However, this isn’t to say that you can’t have a good time in Ancona!
-I had no idea there was so much street art around the city, and going on a bike tout to spot it was really fun.

 We started from the port area, where Ericailcane and Blu have painted this huge piece on two silos.